-I pick up grocery lists that people drop on the floor (or in the trash) and write about them here.
+I pick up grocery lists that people drop on the floor (or in the trash) and for several years, I wrote about them here.

 The first grocery list I found I almost stepped on—it was face up, between the meat aisles and the candy.
 I picked it up and had, you know, a moment.
 It broke my heart.
 The old person handwriting, the different pens, the scribbles to make the pen work.
 At the top, it read “health test” and there were phone numbers, other numbers, something next Wednesday, another date in March.
 Blue pen and black.
 All capitals sometimes, but not always; cursive and print.
 There’s non-alcoholic beer and regular beer, beer nuts.
 So many cookies there’s an extra s at the end.